wadholm/microblog/scripts/deploy-app/README.md

 3. Run script 1-4, from them repo root folder.

-4. Make sure that your domain name is pointed at the server and that the security group/firewall allows https and https traffic.
+4. Make sure that your domain name is pointed at the server and that the security group/firewall allows http and https traffic.

 5. PS!
 Run script 5 with `sudo` and give input when asked for.